-- We inform the NSW community, industry and government about what we do and how we regulate. - We assist individuals, businesses and co-regulators to understand what they need to do to protect, restore and enhance the environment. - We provide public education and awareness programs about human health and environmental issues to drive change. - We assist the regulated community to improve compliance rates, particularly with requirements that are new or are not well understood. - We encourage those who are willing to improve their environmental performance beyond compliance to restore and enhance environmental outcomes.
+- We inform the NSW community, industry and government about what we do and how we regulate. - We provide public education and awareness programs about human health and environmental issues to empower decision-making and drive change. - We inform industry about its legal obligations and good practice to improve environmental performance beyond compliance to restore and enhance the environment.